ro61zzy/My-NFT/README.md

 then create a construct that takes the name of the NFT and the symbol it takes, using \_mint function, mint 1 token to your wallet address then compile and deploy with hardhat, hardhart is fullstack framework

+next - we use Reactjs for making and intergreting smart contracts